 Top with one more layer of melted candy.

-Now it’s time for the fun part…decorating.
-You can do it sprinkles and candy or go rogue and do whatever you want.
-You could use edible markers to make conversation hearts or even change out the dark chocolate for milk chocolate.
+Now it’s time for the fun part, decorating.
+Top your candy hearts with sprinkles and candy or go rogue and do whatever you like.
+You could use even use edible markers to make conversation hearts…how fun would that be?

 Refrigerate once more until the candy sets and remove from baking cups.
 Aren’t they pretty?